dylan7474/ESP32-closestPlane/README.md

 - Long-press the volume encoder to power off.
 - Settings persist in EEPROM and a small antenna icon indicates a good data connection.
 - A battery bar shows remaining charge and the unit shuts down automatically if the voltage drops too low.
+- Battery checks begin ~5 s after power-up to allow the voltage reading to stabilise.

 ## Building in a Codex/Codespace Environment